 One great rule to keep in mind, both when grocery shopping and dining out, is to look for food that is sourced locally.
 Not only will it be cheaper, but it will taste fresher and reduce your carbon footprint.
 For example, stop at markets and roadside stands for produce.
 It’ll be a fraction of the cost of what fruits and vegetables cost at the grocery stores and it makes for a great cultural immersion experience.

-This is another example of why renting a car ultimately often saves money: because resort mini-markets are very overpriced, if you can get to a big box store to stock up on snacks or simple meal ingredients, there will be cost savings.
+This is another example of why renting a car ultimately often saves money: because resort mini-markets are very overpriced.
+If you can get to a big box store to stock up on snacks or simple meal ingredients, there will be cost savings.
 That said, even grocery shopping is expensive.
 If you’re on a very tight budget, consider doing a little research in advance.
 Most of Hawaii’s grocery store chains are affiliated with a mainland counterpart.
 You may be able to use your loyalty card from home for discounts.

 Given that, we can assume that families of four will spend around $250 per day on food costs.